Daniel-Berezhnoy/SwiftUIBuddy/README.md

 The library was designed with simplicity and functionality in mind.
 It strives to resemble Apple's design style and follow Human Interface Guidelines.

 ## How to Install
-To install, go to Xcode -> File -> Add Packages and paste https://github.com/Daniel-Berezhnoy/SwiftUIBuddy into the search bar.
-Confirm and install the Package.
-Now import SwiftUIBuddy in the file(s) you want to use it.
+1) go to Xcode -> File -> Add Packages
+2) paste https://github.com/Daniel-Berezhnoy/SwiftUIBuddy into the search bar
+3) Confirm and install the Package
+4) Import **SwiftUIBuddy** in the file(s) where you want to use it

+## Notes
 The minimum deployment target is iOS 15.0.

-## Notes
 This project is a work-in-progress, so expect it to grow, and feel free to contribute.